Kkirari/Kkirari/README.md

 ### Hello! ^^
 - This github is my area for my education
-- For save code file or my projects for educatoin.
+- For save my code file or my projects for education.
 <!--

 **Kkirari/Kkirari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.